SOLAR: Efficacy and Safety of Cobomarsen (MRG-106) vs. Active Comparator in Subjects With Mycosis Fungoides (SOLAR)

 First Posted : October 19, 2018

 The main objective of this clinical trial is to study the efficacy and safety of cobomarsen (also known as MRG-106) for the treatment of cutaneous T-cell lymphoma (CTCL), mycosis fungoides (MF) subtype.
 Cobomarsen is designed to inhibit the activity of a molecule called miR-155 that may be important to the growth and survival of MF cancer cells.
-The study will compare the effects of cobomarsen to vorinostat, a drug that has been approved for the treatment of CTCL in the United States, Canada, and Australia.
+The study will compare the effects of cobomarsen to vorinostat, a drug that has been approved for the treatment of CTCL in the United States and several other countries.

-Participants will be randomly assigned to receive either weekly doses of cobomarsen or daily doses of vorinostat.
-Participants will continue on their assigned treatment as long as their disease does not get worse or as long as they do not have unacceptable side effects.
-The effects of treatment will be measured based on changes in skin lesion severity, disease-associated symptoms, and quality of life, as well as the length of time that the subject's disease remains stable or improved, without evidence of disease progression.
+Participants in the clinical trial will be randomly assigned to receive either weekly doses of cobomarsen by injection into a vein or daily oral doses of vorinostat.
+Participants will continue on their assigned treatment as long as there is no evidence of progression of their cancer.
+The effects of treatment will be measured based on changes in skin lesion severity, as well as the length of time that the subject's disease remains stable or improved, without evidence of disease progression.
 The safety and tolerability of cobomarsen will be assessed based on the frequency and severity of observed side effects.

-Participants assigned to receive vorinostat who experience progression of their disease during their participation in this study may have the option to be treated with cobomarsen in a separate clinical trial, if they meet the entry criteria for that study.
+Participants assigned to receive vorinostat who experience progression of their disease during their participation in this study may have the option to be treated with cobomarsen in an open-label, crossover arm of the same study if they meet the entry criteria for that part of the study.

 |Condition or disease||Intervention/treatment||Phase|

 |Cutaneous T-Cell Lymphoma/Mycosis Fungoides||Drug: Cobomarsen Drug: Vorinostat||Phase 2|